 We recommend several excellent cruise fare-tracking websites to help you track prices for your chosen cruise.

-Cruisewatch: This website allows you to submit a request for a cruise and then provides you with real-time price alerts.
+Cruisewatch: This website allows you to submit a request for a cruise and then provides real-time price alerts.
 Use the tool as part of your planning before you book to find the best deal.
 And also, set up the alert even after you are already booked, and they will inform you of any price drop so that you can request a refund from the cruise line.

 Cruise Critic: This is one of the best websites for checking cruise prices and joining groups of fellow cruisers traveling on the same itinerary as you on the same date.
 Follow the instructions, set up your price alerts, and receive an email confirmation.
 If you don’t see any emails, always check your spam folder, as occasionally, mail can get diverted there.
-If you

-Royal Caribbean Cruise Line: If you are a fan of Royal Caribbean and are planning your next cruise with them, then you’ll be pleased to know the cruise line has set up its price alert feature on its website.
+Royal Caribbean Cruise Line: If you are a fan of Royal Caribbean and are planning your next cruise with them, you’ll be pleased to know the cruise line has set up its price alert feature on its website.
 You must create an account and sign in to activate this feature.

 Why do cruise prices fluctuate?

-When using these websites, it’s important to remember that prices can fluctuate for many reasons.
+When using these websites, it’s important to remember that prices fluctuate for many reasons.
 For example, a cruise price can drop because a cruise is not filling up as quickly as the cruise line had hoped.
 However, it is also possible that a price drop could indicate that a particular sailing is not as desirable as others, for example, if the ship is older.

 It is essential to research and read the cruise reviews before you decide.
 And by monitoring prices over time, you can determine the best time to book your trip and potentially save a significant amount of money.